 When asked whether he considered the night a success, Cox said he tries to focus beyond the emotion in the room.

-“What I always try to do is understand that everybody’s got concerns,” Cox said.
-“I try to look at it and set aside the emotions, the yelling and screaming what are the issues.
+"What I always try to do is understand that everybody’s got concerns," Cox said.
+"I try to look at it and set aside the emotions, the yelling and screaming, what are the issues?
 And I took a lot of notes on issues.”

 Still, for residents like Smith, skepticism remains.

-“I kind of feel like they just gave us a bunch of words,” she said.
-“And I feel like this was maybe a little bit more for show than the residents.
-But we kind of expected that.”
+"I kind of feel like they just gave us a bunch of words,” she said.
+“And I feel like this was maybe a little bit more for show than for the residents.
+But we kind of expected that."